Onsager vortex clusters on a sphere: Onsager vortex clusters on a sphere

-which gives rise the relation between $e^{\gamma_+}$ and $\beta$ [Fig.~\ref{betag}(a) in Appendix].
 When $\beta \rightarrow \beta_s= -16\pi$, vortices around the pole collapse into a point, known as the supercondensation.
 Hence the parameter range for the sandwich state is $\beta_s<\beta<\beta_c$.
 The limit configuration at $\beta=\beta_s$ is $ n_+(\theta)= [\dt(\theta)+\dt(\theta-\pi)]/(4 \pi \sin\theta)$.
 It is worthwhile mentioning that the value of $\beta_s$ depends on the normalization condition.
-For vortices confined to a disc on a plane, the vortex density profile is the same as Eq.~\eqref{nc}, however the vortex number is normalized to unity, which gives rise that $\beta_s=-8\pi$ (in convention of this paper)~\cite{ SmithONeil, clusteringYu, Kiessling1995, Patil2021, Xiong2023iop}.
+For vortices confined to a disc on a plane, the vortex density profile is the same as Eq.~\eqref{nc}, however the vortex number is normalized to unity, which gives rise to that $\beta_s=-8\pi$ (in convention of this paper)~\cite{ SmithONeil, clusteringYu, Kiessling1995, Patil2021, Xiong2023iop}.

-In spherical coordinates, the stream function and the vortices density on the southern hemispheres [$\st \in (\pi/2,\pi)$] are [see also Fig.~\ref{Sandpole}(a)] \bea \psi(\theta)&&=-\frac{2}{\beta} \log \left[\frac{2}{ \beta \cot^2 \left(\frac{\theta}{2}\right) e^{\gamma_+} -2 }\right],\\ n_+(\theta)&&=\frac{4 e^{\gamma_+} }{ \left [\beta \cot^2\left(\frac{\st}{2}\right) e^{\gamma_+} -2 \right ]^2}. \eea
+In spherical coordinates, the stream function and the vortices density on the southern hemispheres [$\st \in (\pi/2,\pi)$] are [see also Fig.~\ref{Sandpole}(a)] \bea \psi(\theta)&&=-\frac{2}{\beta} \log \left[\frac{2}{ \beta \cot^2 \left(\frac{\theta}{2}\right) {\rm e}^{\gamma_+} -2 }\right],\\ n_+(\theta)&&=\frac{4 {\rm e}^{\gamma_+} }{ \left [\beta \cot^2\left(\frac{\st}{2}\right) {\rm e}^{\gamma_+} -2 \right ]^2}. \eea

 Now we consider the distribution of negative vortices in the region near the equator which is mapped to the region near the edge of the disc.
-For $|z| \sim 1$, Eq.~\eqref{Poissonz} can be well approximated as
+For $|z| \sim 1$, Eq.~\eqref{Poissonz} is well approximated as